libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 ### Adaptive Gossip Dissemination

 In gossipsub v1.0 gossip is emitted to a fixed number of peers, as specified by the `D_lazy` parameter.
-In gossipsub v1.1 the disemmination of gossip is adaptive; instead of emitting gossip to a fixed number of peers, we emit gossip to a percentage of our peers with a minimum of `D_lazy` peers.
+In gossipsub v1.1 the dissemination of gossip is adaptive; instead of emitting gossip to a fixed number of peers, we emit gossip to a percentage of our peers with a minimum of `D_lazy` peers.